20 recruitment strategies to win the war for talent in 2022

 According to (again) Patty McCord, it stands for Always Be Recruiting!
 This means that if a recruiter is truly a business partner and not an order taker, they inspire every single person in their organisation to also be on the hunt for talent.

 This big picture approach fueled Netflix’s explosive growth and elevated the role of HR.
-It also sparked creativity and flexibility in hiring practices.
+It also sparked creativity and flexibility in hiring practises.
 So, if you choose to ABR, get ready for an exciting ride.

 Alright, that’s it from me for now.
 It’s a fascinating time to be in the talent space.
 If we work together to evolve our recruitment strategies and practises, we can move away from the war for talent and realise that it’s not about the battleground, but about finding common ground.
 Sorry for the cheesy parting shot!

 While it’s often referred to as the war for talent, it’s important to focus on your own recruitment strategies and candidate experience, not on your competition.